The limits of my language are the limits of my world.

 GNOMOLOGIA, VIDEO, & POSTERS (Adages and Proverbs; Wise Sentences and Witty Sayings, Ancient and Modern)

-The Beatitudes in Aramaic: The Language of Jesus
+The Beatitudes Translated from Aramaic: The Language of Jesus

 "Resisting corruption, possessing integrity are those whose breath forms a luminous sphere; they hear the universal Word and feel the Earth’s power to accomplish it through their own hands.”